Mold Toxicity: The Effects of Living with Mold

-Mold has the ability to spread far and wide, as tiny microscopic spores are released from the source in an effort to allow additional mold to grow.
+Mold has the ability to spread far and wide, as tiny microscopic spores called mycotoxins, are released from the source in an effort to allow additional mold to grow.
 As mold begins to reproduce, its effect on humans who have been exposed could be significant.

 Sensitivities can plague some individuals when contact occurs between mold, with symptoms spurring into overdrive in some cases.
 The type of mold present can lead to variations of symptoms, with a rough estimate of 1,000 species of mold currently in the United States (1).
 The level of hazard existing to human health can significantly reflect based upon on the specific type of mold in the environment and can thus lead to a scary health effect called mold toxicity.

 What is Mold Toxicity?